sudhay23/AgreeFast-DocuSign-Unlocked/README.md

 ---

-## About `agreefast`
+## About `Agreefast`

-**agreefast** integrates seamlessly with Docusign, providing users with AI-driven insights into agreements.
+**Agreefast** integrates seamlessly with Docusign, providing users with AI-driven insights into agreements.

 It automatically analyzes the terms of contracts, calculates a **Compliance Obligatory Score**, our custom-made metric, to gauge the number of obligations in the agreement and the level of importance it has on keeping the agreements compliant and in force, and provides a list of obligations for each party involved.
 This helps users manage their contracts more effectively, ensuring they stay on track.

-Additionally, 'agreefast' extracts key events and timelines from signed agreements and allows users to add them to their device calendar.
+Additionally, 'Agreefast' extracts key events and timelines from signed agreements and allows users to add them to their device calendar.

 With the **Trello Power-Up**, users can track upcoming events, view completed events, and manage tasks directly from their Trello board using just the envelope ID from Docusign.